gcward18/book_website/book_website_backend/README.md

 # HOW TO RUN

-First the 'export_env.sh' must be converted to an executable to do this run the following command
+First the 'export_env.sh' must be converted to an executable to do this run the following command and be sure to add the DBeaver username and password in the file before running.

 `chmod +x export_env.sh`